-The TSP Live Radar displays wagers seeing a material level of sharp buying and thereby what’s on the radar for possible TSP Live coverage for the day.
-TSP Live Radar is strictly based on sharp action being placed on a wager and extra weighting is given when the sharp action is above average for those bettors involved.
+The TSP Live Radar displays wagers seeing a material level of sharp buying.
+The TSP Live Radar readings (50-100) are strictly based on sharp action being placed on the wager listed, with extra weighting given when the action is above the average wager for those sharp bettors involved.

 Should you wager on everything that shows on the TSP Live Radar table?
-It would be expected over the long term that every single angle showing on the table would provide a LONG-TERM positive ROI.
-Casual bettors would be better suited to concentrate on the higher readings as opposed to wagering on all TSP Live Radar readings.
-For example, over shorter sample sizes, the higher angles achieving 74+ would be expected to provide a positive ROI with less variance than wagering on every angle that hits the TSP Live Radar.
-Regardless, everything in gambling should be viewed as long term versus short term.
-Short term wagering is subject to extreme variance (great weeks, bad weeks).
-It is the long term which smooths variance and provides a positive overall ROI.
+It would be expected, over the long-term, that every single angle showing on the table would provide a LONG-TERM positive ROI.
+However, casual bettors would be better suited to concentrate on the higher readings (i.e. 74 and above) as opposed to wagering on all TSP Live Radar readings.
+The grind is not easy and long-term means you can’t be sweating results on a day to day basis.
+If you do, then using all the angles on the TSP Live Radar would not be advised.
+For example, over shorter sample sizes, the higher level angles achieving readings of 74+ would be expected to provide a positive ROI, with less variance and volume than wagering on every angle that hits the TSP Live Radar.
+Regardless, everything in gambling should be viewed as long-term versus short-term.
+Short-term wagering is subject to extreme variance (great weeks, bad weeks).
+It is the long-term which smooths variance and provides a positive overall ROI.

 Angles will post to the TSP Live Radar when they achieve a minimum 60 reading.
 Angles will remain on the TSP Live Radar even if they dip below 60.
-A drop below 60 just as a means of allowing you to stay up to date on previously posted angles.
-A reading below 60 illustrates that sharp buying has declined at the current price.
+Angles dipping below 60 are considered a FADE (meaning you would want to bet OPPOSITE the wager showing on the table…betting opposite those plays which dip below 60 has been showing to be long-term positive in ROI).
+Readings below 50 will be a “no bet”…neither a fade nor follow.

 ANALYTIC NOTICE: Analytics are provided to give you access to information that you otherwise would not be able to obtain publicly.